DonaldET/DemoDev/docs/README.md

 # Welcome

-These _DemoDev_ projects illustrate useful techniques for building Java, Service Oriented Architecture and JEE related applications.
+These _DemoDev_ projects illustrate useful techniques for building Java, Service Oriented Architecture (microservices and cloud-native) related applications.
 This collection of Java projects is the nucleus of an upcoming book on Java programming.
 Various object-oriented and functional coding techniques are illustrated with real examples.
-A collection of coding questions is included to illustrate industry-wide assessment of Java coding skills.
+A collection of interviewing coding questions is included to illustrate industry-wide assessment of Java coding skills.
 These examples follow well known programming principles.
 Please see [https://medium.com/better-programming/kiss-dry-and-code-principles-every-developer-should-follow-b77d89f51d74](https://medium.com/better-programming/kiss-dry-and-code-principles-every-developer-should-follow-b77d89f51d74) for an overview.

 Algorithms and performance testing approaches are included in the repository, as well as ready-to-use utility programs and libraries.
-There is also a DevOps sub-project collection of build related utilities.
+There is also a DevOps sub-project collection of build related utilities and templating.

 #### Building Projects in the Repository

 The Java projects in *DemoDev* use Maven to build and JUnit to test artifacts.
-Note that JUnit is an implementation, one of many, for regression testing.
+Note that JUnit is a framework, one of many, for regression testing.
 A Maven build project is defined by an XML structure persisted in a "***pom.xml***" file located in the build project directory.
 Maven build projects may be nested in a tree structure.

 In a *tree* of Maven build projects, the _root_ (top-most) parent build project defines common MAVEN dependencies and version definitions in a *pom.xml*.
 Nested child build projects are located under the top-level parent build project, each child with their own *pom.xml* file, optionally overriding inherited MAVEN dependencies and versions.